asamuzaK/withExEditor/README.md

 # withExEditor
-Firefox add-on to View Source, View Selection, and Edit Texts with the external editor which you like, on context menu.
+Firefox add-on to View Source, View Selection, and Edit Texts with the external editor which you like, from the context menu.
 Available with (X)HTML, JavaScript, CSS, SVG, XML documents.

 ## Add-on Page